sqlsizer/ps-sqlsizer/README.md

 The core feature is ability to find the subset from the database that meets your specification.

 The module can help you with:
- - making copies of a Microsoft SQL or Azure SQL databases with a subset of data from the original database
+ - making copies of Microsoft SQL or Azure SQL databases with a subset of data from the original database
  - doing selective compare of databases/subsets (comparing only data that you are interested in)
  - doing selective data integrity verifications (making sure that data is not changed using SHA2_512)
  - copying schemas/tables/data to the same or different database or to Azure BLOB storage